jwbuurlage/TPT/README.md

 - `tomo::dim` is the namespace for the 'discrete integration methods' (also called interpolators, projectors or kernels).
     - `closest` projects any point on the ray to the closest voxel
     - `linear` does D-dimensional linear interpolation around the ray point to the surrounding voxels
-    - `joseph` does (D-1) dimensional linear interpolation by considering point on the ray that have integer coordinates in one fixed dimension.
+    - `joseph` does (D-1) dimensional linear interpolation by considering points on the ray that have integer coordinates in one fixed dimension.
-- `tomo::geometry` it the namespace for the various acquisition geometries
+- `tomo::geometry` is the namespace for the various acquisition geometries
     - `cone_beam`
     - `dual_axis_parallel`
     - `dynamic_cone_beam`